-The ROC results reported by Colloff et al. (2021) provide an answer to a longstanding question: what is the optimal level of filler similarity in a police lineup?
+The ROC results reported by Colloff et al. (2021) provide an answer to a long-standing question: What is the optimal level of filler similarity in a police lineup?
 The optimal level of filler similarity is not achieved by matching fillers to the witness's description of the perpetrator (the standard recommendation).
-Instead, it is achieved using a two-step process: step one is to create a pool of description-matched fillers (all of whom would be suitable for creating a fair lineup), and step two is to maximize dissimilarity by choosing from that pool the fillers who are the least similar to the suspect in the lineup (Wells et al., 1993).
+Instead, it is achieved using a two-step process: Step 1 is to create a pool of description-matched fillers (all of whom would be suitable for creating a fair lineup) and Step 2 is to maximize dissimilarity by choosing from that pool the fillers who are the least similar to the suspect in the lineup (Wells et al., 1993).

 What do these results tell us about how eyewitnesses make decisions from the memory signals generated by the faces in a lineup?
 Addressing that question is our main focus, and competing signal detection models provide different answers.
-For example, one possibility is that witnesses first locate the face in the lineup that generates the strongest memory-match signal (the MAX face) and then base their decision and their confidence on the magnitude of that memory signal alone (Clark et al., 2011; Sauer et al., 2008).
+For example, one possibility is that witnesses first locate the face in the lineup that generates the MAX memory-match signal and then base their decision and their confidence on the magnitude of that memory signal alone (Clark et al., 2011; Sauer et al., 2008).
 In other words, the signal associated with the MAX face, considered in isolation, would be the decision variable.
-This signal detection model is known as the Independent Observations model.
-Another possibility is that witnesses instead compute the difference between the signal associated with the MAX face vs. the average memory-match signal associated with other faces in the lineup and then base their decision and confidence on the magnitude of that difference score.
-This signal detection model is known as the Ensemble model.
-Still a third possibility is that witnesses compute the sum of the memory signals associated with the faces in the lineup and then decide whether or not to choose the MAX face based on the magnitude of that summed score.
-This signal detection model is known as the Integration model.
+This signal detection model is known as the independent observations model.
+Another possibility